jscarle/vue3-turnstile/README.md

 </template>
 ```

-## Configuration via Environment Variables
+### Environment variables
 When a prop is omitted, its value can be supplied through Vite environment variables.
 The component reads the following variables:

 - `VITE_TURNSTILE_SITEKEY`
 - `VITE_TURNSTILE_LOGLEVEL`